ellysh/bash-programming-from-scratch/manuscript/BashScripting/variables.md

 The `declare` command has the `-p` option.
 The option adds variables attributes to the output data.

 If you need information on a particular variable, pass its name to the `declare` command.
-Here is an example for the `PATH` variable:
+Here is an example of the `PATH` variable:
 {line-numbers: false, format: Bash}
 ```
 declare -p PATH